Modified Toy Orchestra: Live

 In 2006, the Modified Toy Orchestra was expanded from a one-man project by Brian Duffy to a full six-piece band, to have more possibilities when playing live.

-New live members are: Laurence Hunt (Pram), Darren Joyce (Dreams of Tall Buildings), Mike Johnston (Plone, Mike in Mono), and visual projection artist Chris Plant (Colour Burst).
+New live members are: Laurence Hunt (Pram), Darren Joyce (Dreams of Tall Buildings), Mike Johnston (Plone, Mike in Mono), and visual projection artist Chris Plant.
 Together they have performed at the 2006 Sónar festival in Barcelona and Supersonic festival in the United Kingdom.
 Previous performances have included the Royal Institute, and supporting bands Heaven 17 and Melt Banana.
 Live sets have also been transmitted on Resonance FM and BBC Radio 1.